CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized

 ### Note, the choice of operating system (specified in the yaml file) determines what modules and gcc compiler versions are available.

-Centos7 has an older gcc version 4
+1. Centos7 has an older gcc version 4
-Ubuntu2004 has gcc version 9+
+2. Ubuntu2004 has gcc version 9+
-I haven't tried Alinux or Amazon Linux/Red Hat Linux
+3. Alinux or Amazon Linux/Red Hat Linux (haven't tried)

 ### Examine the yaml file